 Through cognitive research, we have designed our maths curriculum to aid long term retention.

-Our key maths concepts are: know and use numbers, add and subtract, multiply and divide, use fractions, understand the properties of shapes, describe position, direction and movement, use measures and use statistics.
-These concepts are revisited so that children are able to return to the same concepts over and over so that they gradually embed and deepen their mathematical knowledge in a range of meaningful contexts.
+Our Key Mathematical concepts are Number and Place Value, Addition and Subtraction, Multiplication and Division, Measurement, Geometry and Fractions.
+These are revisited so that our children are able to return to the same concepts over and over so that they gradually embed and deepen their mathematical knowledge in a range of meaningful contexts

 Our teaching of maths combines discrete, whole class maths lessons with opportunities for children to apply their mathematical thinking to real life contexts in our continuous provision and throughout our school day so that connections can be reinforced.
-We use small steps in our whole class learning and responsive same day targeted intervention to ensure that our children have equal opportunities to progress and achieve.
 Our key mathematical concepts are revisited within the year group and built upon across the key stages to ensure progression and to enable children to build upon their maths schema and therefore move learning from working into long term memory.
-Children build upon previously taught knowledge both within and across year groups.

-We use Power Maths as a tool to support teaching for mastery in Reception and Key Stage One.
+We use Power Maths and the NCETM guidance and support materials as tools to support teaching for mastery.

 The impact of our curriculum is that by the end of each term, the vast majority of children have sustained mastery of the content, that is, they remember it all and are fluent in it; some children have a greater depth of understanding.
 We track carefully to ensure our children reach the expectations of our curriculum through ongoing formative assessment, termly summative assessments and our Symphony Assessment System for maths.
 Our assessment principles enable teachers to make informed judgements about the depth of their learning and the progress they have made over time.

 For our Nursery children we have been using the milk routine to deliver mathematical learning.
 The children have been learning about one – one correspondence and the importance of sequence and order.